xpress-embedo/STM32F4/FreeRTOS_ReadMe.md

   * If we don't use the software timer in our FreeRTOS application then we have disable this using `configUSER_TIMERS = 0` in the `FreeRTOSConfig.h` file.
   * All Software timer callback functions execute in the context of the timer daemon task.

+## Context Switching
+  * Context Switching is a process of switching out of one task and switching in of another task on the CPU to execute.
+  * In RTOS, Context Switching is taken care by the scheduler.
+  * In FreeRTOS Context Switching is taken care by the `PendSV_Handler` found in the `port.c` file.
+  * Whether Context Switch should happen or not depends upon the scheduling policy of the scheduler.
+  * If the scheduler is priority based preemptive scheduler, then for every RTOS tick interrupt, the scheduler will compare the priority of the running task with the priority of ready tasks list. **If there is any ready task with higher priority than the running task the context switch will occur**.
+  * On FreeRTOS we can also trigger the context switch manually using the `taskYIELD` macro.
+  * Context Switch also happen immediately whenever new task unblocks and if its priority is higher than the currently running task.

 ## FreeRTOS API's
 ### Task Creation API